SerialKicked/ChatAI/README.md

 - Automatic insertion of dates into the prompt to give the model a better sense of time (toggle)
 - TTS (text-to-speech) support through KoboldCPP API
 - Ability for the bot to augment its responses by doing a search on DuckDuckGo through KoboldCPP API (toggle)
-- Customizable system allowign the bot to browse specific websites on command in search for specific information
+- Customizable system allowing the bot to browse user-defined websites in search of requested information
 - Ability for the bot to initiate chat (toggle)
 - Import chatlogs and worldinfo files from silly tavern
 - Simple and intuitive UI

+ ## Current Limitations:
+ - 1v1 chat only, no group mode
+ - No UI to edit characters (they are stored in a very legible json file, though)
+ - No support for character cards, manual conversion only